East Kilbride News: History

-It first started out of a small office in nearby Cambuslang, and was sold for 2d.
-It later opened an office in the town in 1967, though it took the form of a small counter in the W and R Holmes bookshop, which was situated in Righead Gate, with a couple of small rooms upstairs.
-Around 15 months later, the East Kilbride News was one of the first firms to move into what would become the Olympia Arcade of the East Kilbride Shopping Centre.
-They remained there until July 2009, where the Scottish and Universal Newspapers centralise their South Lanarkshire Operations, including the Hamilton Advertiser and Rutherglen Reformer, into an office in Hamilton.
+East Kilbride News first started out of a small office in nearby Cambuslang, and was sold for 2d.
+It later opened an office in the town in 1967, though it took the form of a small counter in the W. and R. Holmes bookshop, which was situated in Righead Gate, with a couple of small office rooms upstairs.
+Around 15 months later, the East Kilbride News was one of the first firms to move into Alexandra House, which in the 1980s became become part of Olympia House above the Olympia Arcade, in East Kilbride Shopping Centre.
+A door gave direct access from the arcade itself.
+The news remained there until July 2009, when Scottish and Universal Newspapers centralised their South Lanarkshire Operations, including the Hamilton Advertiser and Rutherglen Reformer, into an office in Hamilton, South Lanarkshire.
+The newspaper later became associated with the general Daily Record Group as a local outlet for news, still under the name of East Kilbride News.
+Later, all titles and more were absorbed into Reach PLC.